This is our review of the best dog playpen products in 2022

 Is a Playpen Better Than a Crate?

-Outdoor/indoor pet playpens and dog crates are handy tools for slightly different things.
+Outdoor/indoor pet playpens and foldable crates for dogs are good for slightly different things.

 A dog enclosure/indoor dog playpen can provide a safe area for your dog whilst you’re busy.
-The space should be large enough to house a dog bed, food, water and an area for your dog to move around freely.
+The space should be large enough to house a dog bed, food, water and enough room for your dog to move around freely.

 Generally, a dog crate is a smaller space designated to allow your dog to relax, whilst a playpen will keep them secure in a larger environment during the day.